shiva11499/Friendly-Chat-App/README.md

 # FriendlyChat-App
-A chat-app with an integrated real-time database and uses Firebase features.
+A chat-app with the use of Firebase and its different features.
+- Uses realtime-database for storing messages
+- Uses FirebaseUI for Google, Facebook Sign In
+- Uses FireBase Notifications and Storage features